10 Best Cities and Towns Near Acadia National Park

 While the campground is typically open from mid-May to early October, the mailboat ferry only travels to Duck Harbor from mid-June to late September.
 If you camp outside of that time frame, the drop-off point is at the town landing on Isle au Haut, a 4-mile hike to Duck Harbor.

-Campgrounds near Mount Desert Island
+Other Campgrounds Near Mount Desert Island

 Aside from the campgrounds on national park land, you can find some of the best campgrounds in Acadia on both sides of Mount Desert Island and near Bar Harbor, Trenton and Ellsworth.
 In many cases, these campgrounds have more amenities than the national park campgrounds, like shower facilities, swimming pools, sports courts, laundry rooms, and Acadia camping cabins.